rastmob/cookie-management/README.md

 <link rel="stylesheet" href="style/csscookie.css">
 ```

-Between the <body> ... </body> tags, the following code is added, and the relevant JavaScript file is imported.
+Between the **body** tags, the following code is added, and the relevant JavaScript file is imported.

 ```sh
 <body>